Mahavir-2003/wipsy/README.md

 ### Solution

 Wipsy offers a simple and intuitive solution by providing a notepad-like interface for creating temporary, shareable chats.
-These chats automatically get deleted after 24 hours, ensuring a clutter-free experience while maintaining privacy and security.
+All chats automatically get deleted after 24 hours, ensuring a clutter-free experience while maintaining privacy and security.

 ## Website URL